lwica/model/README.md

 ## Goals

 This repository is made for the analysis of the DTN documents.
+It also includes the basic software architecture design.

 A not exhaustive list of the documents is following: